jkatajamki/white-lights/README.md

 Powerlifting app

 - Client app is built on Next.js with TypeScript
-- Server app is built on Rocket framework with Rust
+- Server app is built on Actix Web framework with Rust
 - The server app is connected to a PostgreSQL database

 ## Requirements: